What is a VPN connection?

 All of them have free trials, so you can easily get your money back if you change your mind.

+We hope you enjoyed this article, on What is a VPN connection.
 VPNs are an essential internet tool and should be rated as important as client antivirus software as a must on any PC.
-VPNs dramatically improve your privacy on the internet, and also help improve your security keeping your data safe when online.
+VPNs dramatically improve your privacy on the internet and also help improve your security by keeping your data safe when online.
 In an age of sophisticated cyber-crime, heightened government surveillance and industrial espionage, a VPN is a fundamental tool that everyone should have at their disposal.